Scattering Spectra Models for Physics: Introduction

-In recent years, new representations have been constructed by applying point-wise non-linear operators on the wavelet transforms of non-Gaussian fields to recover their high-order statistics.
-The scattering transform, for instance, is a representation that is built by cascading wavelet transforms and non-linear modulus~\citep{mallatscat,bruna2013invariant}.
-This representation has been used in astrophysics and cosmology ~\citep{cheng2021quantify}, to study the interstellar medium~\citep{allys2019rwst,saydjari2021classification}, weak-lensing fields \citep{Cheng_2020}, galaxy surveys~\citep{valogiannis2022towards}, or radio observations~\citep{greig_2022}.
+In recent years, new representations have been constructed by applying point-wise non-linear operators on the wavelet transforms to recover their non-Gaussian information.
+The scattering transform, for instance, is a representation that is built by cascading wavelet transforms and non-linear modulus~\citep{mallatscat, bruna2013invariant}.
+This representation has been used in astrophysics and cosmology to study the interstellar medium~\citep{allys2019rwst,saydjari2021classification}, weak-lensing fields \citep{Cheng_2020,Cheng_2021}, galaxy surveys~\citep{valogiannis2022towards, Valogiannis_2022, Valogiannis_2023}, and radio observations~\citep{Greig_2022} (readers with physics background may find this review \cite{cheng2021quantify} useful).
 Other representations, which are built from covariances of phase harmonics of wavelet transforms~\citep{mallat2020phase,zhang2021maximum}, have also been used to model different astrophysical processes~\citep{Allys_2020, jeffrey2022single, regaldo2023generative}.
 Such models, which can be built from a single image, have in turn enabled the development of new component separation methods~\citep{regaldo2021new, delouis2022non}, which can be directly applied to observational data without any particular prior model of the components of a mixture~\citep{auclair2023separation,siahkoohi2023unearthing}.